Guide to Work, Study, Travel and Living Abroad

 Reading the book felt a bit like having a round-table with seasoned pros.
 If I already needed to be put at ease, the advice offered would have more than done so, and it would have had me strongly motivated to change my life.
 Check out this article about finding a property in Latin America to get an idea about some of the options Leffel discusses.

-In my case, the most useful part of this book relates to the many individual country profiles.
+In my case, the most helpful part of this book relates to the many individual country profiles.
 Not only does Leffel pluck out some top destinations for living cheaply, some of which had never occurred to me, but he has also done a lot—and I mean a lot—of the legwork for potential expats.
-He explains the standard pros and cons of each country, introduces us to some resident expats (and their blogs), provides multiple perspectives on housing costs (and other concerns like health care and transportation), and provides details about the hard realities of acquiring a visa (or in some cases, not bothering).
-I’ve been looking to change my base from Central to South America, and the four profiles of South American countries all had me yearning for relocation.
+He explains the standard pros and cons of each country, introduces us to some resident expats (and their blogs), provides multiple perspectives on housing costs (and other concerns like health care and transportation), and provides details about the complex realities of acquiring a visa (or in some cases, not bothering).
+I've been looking to change my base from Central to South America, and the four profiles of South American countries all had me yearning for relocation.
 Here’s a shortened sample article on Living and Moving to Mexico that provides the type of detailed information Leffel also offers on 18 different countries.

 In the end, should you have any doubts remaining, Leffel does his best to address them with factual sections on safety, work, and family.
-The book preps readers for the reality of announcing such a move, whether moms, best friends, or whoever else might question your decision.
-He provides ideas for empathizing rather than arguing over any possible backlash from relatives and friends for moving abroad.
+The book prepares readers for the reality of announcing such a move, whether moms, best friends, or whoever else might question your decision.
+He provides ideas for empathizing rather than arguing over any backlash from relatives and friends for moving abroad.
 A father himself, he also offers many informative pages dealing with the issues of schools and adjusting children to their new settings.

 However, for those who swiftly reach the end of this page-turner of a book, there are more extensive options: For $89, Tim Leffel offers membership in a private Facebook group of expats, bonus webinars, recorded interviews, and a regular newsletter.